A Self-Evolving Agentic Framework for Metasurface Inverse Design: Methods

 \subsection{Framework Overview}

-Figure~\ref{fig:sch_agent-framework} shows three components: a meta-agent, a coding agent, and a deterministic evaluator.
-Once an \gls{mce} iteration finishes, the meta-agent inspects rollout logs and validation summaries to revise the current skill files.
-For a new task, the coding agent uses those files together with the task specification to write a candidate optimization program.
-The evaluator executes that program with the {\solver} backend \cite{huangEigendecompositionfreeInverseDesign2024}, checks the simulated design against the task criteria, and returns execution status, per-criterion outcomes, \gls{cpf}, \gls{bm}, and \gls{sg}.
-Those records are kept for later \gls{mce} iterations, where they provide the evidence used to update the skills rather than relying on the short-lived chat history of a single rollout.
+The framework adds a code-generation layer on top of a fixed, differentiable solver, {\solver} \cite{huangEigendecompositionfreeInverseDesign2024}, which performs all electromagnetic forward simulations and, being differentiable, provides gradients of the optical response with respect to the design parameters.
+As shown in Figure~\ref{fig:sch_agent-framework}, this layer has three components: a meta-agent that revises the skill files, a coding agent that writes the optimization program for each task, and a deterministic evaluator that scores the result.
+Once a skill-evolution iteration finishes, the meta-agent inspects the per-task records and validation summaries to revise the current skill files.
+For a new task, the coding agent uses those files together with the task specification to write a candidate optimization program: it sets the design parameterization and the loss, and writes the optimization procedure itself, typically a conventional gradient-based loop that calls the solver at each step, though it may also use a derivative-free search.
+The evaluator executes that program with the {\solver}, checks the simulated design against the task criteria, and returns execution status, per-criterion outcomes, \gls{cpf}, \gls{bm}, and \gls{sg}.
+Because the solver is never modified, gains in task success reflect better optimization code written by the agent, not a change to the physics or the optimizer.
+The inputs required from the user are correspondingly minimal: for each task, the user provides only a natural-language design request specifying the target optical response and a set of acceptance criteria in a structured, machine-checkable format, and writes no optimization code, gradient or adjoint derivation, trained network, or labeled example designs.
+The per-family template files used to assemble the benchmark are a one-time cost of constructing the evaluation suite rather than a requirement for solving a new task.
+Those records are kept for later skill-evolution iterations, where they provide the evidence used to update the skills rather than relying on the short-lived chat history of a single task.
 Further implementation details are provided in Appendix~\ref{app:agentic-skill-artifact}.

-Skill evolution follows the bi-level \gls{mce} procedure \cite{yeMetaContextEngineering2026}, with the optimization signal supplied directly by evaluator outputs on inverse-design tasks.
-At each iteration, the meta-agent reads per-task rollout records from the training split, including execution errors, per-criterion feedback, \gls{cpf}, \gls{bm}, \gls{sg}, and attempt counts, and uses these records to revise the skill set.
-The updated skill set is then applied by the coding agent to the next batch of training tasks.
-Candidate skill sets are evaluated on a held-out validation split, and the best skill set is selected by the validation \gls{sg} rate:
+Skill evolution follows the bi-level procedure \cite{yeMetaContextEngineering2026}, with skill revision driven directly by evaluator outputs on inverse-design tasks.
+At each iteration, the meta-agent reads per-task records from the training split, including execution errors, per-criterion feedback, \gls{cpf}, \gls{bm}, \gls{sg}, and attempt counts, and uses these records to revise the skill file.
+The coding agent then applies the updated skill file to the next batch of training tasks.
+Candidate skill files are evaluated on a held-out validation split, and the best skill file is selected by the validation \gls{sg} rate: